Back to all articles

 Underlying investment fees

 Underlying investment fees are management costs you pay to the fund manager who controls and analyzes your investments.
-This fee category also includes transaction costs, like brokerage fees.
+This fee category can also include transaction costs, like brokerage fees.

 Fees for annuities by type: fixed vs. indexed vs. variable vs. immediate

-• Fixed annuities: Earn a fixed, guaranteed rate of return, which makes calculating the fees linked to them straightforward.
+• Fixed annuities: Earn a fixed, guaranteed interest rate, which makes calculating the fees linked to them straightforward.
 You also pay fewer management expenses on this low-risk annuity option.

 • Variable annuities: Are more volatile, riskier investments than their fixed counterparts, but returns can be higher — as can management and administrative costs.

-• Indexed annuities: Earn interest based on the performance of markets like the S&P 500, while remaining protected during downswings.
-Indexed annuities have some managerial and administrative fees, but they’re not as high as those associated with variable annuities.
+• Indexed annuities: Earn interest linked to the performance of markets like the S&P 500, while remaining protected during downswings.
+Indexed annuities have some managerial and administrative fees, typically built into the product, and they’re not as high as those associated with variable annuities.

-• Immediate annuities: Are a type of fixed annuity that dispenses your initial investment in monthly, quarterly, or yearly payments.
-These annuities carry lower fees than market-dependent ones as they require less managerial oversight.
+• Immediate annuities: Are a type of fixed annuity that dispenses your initial contribution in monthly, quarterly, or yearly payments.
+These annuities can carry lower fees than market-dependent ones as they require less managerial oversight.

 How much are annuities per month?
 Real-world examples

-If you’re about to invest, it’s smart to ask: How much does an annuity cost per month?
-This way, you can form a realistic idea of returns.
-Here’s an example to show you how much an annuity would cost: A variable annuity of $100,000 with a 2.3% annual fee rate will result in $2,300 per year in costs, which breaks down to $190 a month.
+If you’re about to invest or contribute, it’s smart to ask: How much does an annuity cost per month?
+This way, you can form a realistic idea of returns or growth.
+Here’s a hypothetical example to show you how much an annuity would cost: A variable annuity of $100,000 with a 2.3% annual fee rate will result in $2,300 per year in costs, which breaks down to about $190 a month.
+Different rates and fees will produce different results.

 Keep in mind that costs vary.
-For example, a fixed MYGA with a built-in, one-time, fixed commission will not incur further fees, except in cases in which the investor opts for an add-on, like a rider, or must pay a penalty on an early withdrawal.
+For example, a fixed multi-year guaranteed annuity (MYGA) has a built-in, fixed commission and typically will not incur further fees, except in cases in which the investor opts for an add-on, like a rider, or must pay a penalty on an early withdrawal.

 Are fixed annuities fee-free?